 This one is about as clear cut as we can make it.
 Sleeping on your stomach is simply not good for your neck.
 If you must sleep on your stomach to be comfortable, you may want to cut a hole in your mattress so you can sleep face down!
 Otherwise, best of luck.

 Tip #7: Make a decision to get help from a Physical Therapist:

 Neck pain is complicated.
 The problem is that people get stuck on treatments that are only designed to put band-aids on the pain.
 These treatments don’t solve the root cause of the problem.
-In order to identify and solve the root cause of the problem, you need the help of an expert physical therapist.
+In order to identify and solve the root cause of your neck & shoulder pain, you need the help of an expert physical therapist.

 When I say expert physical therapist, I don’t mean just any physical therapist.
 We’re not all created equal.
 You need a physical therapist who understands that your neck pain is not just about your pain.
 It’s about all of the things you can’t do that you used to enjoy doing.
 It’s about being present with your friends and family.
 It’s about feeling strong and active.
 It’s about feeling like yourself again.
 An expert will help you identify the activities that you want to get back to most, and put together a roadmap that helps you see exactly how you’re going to get where you need to go.

 Our experts at The Doctors of Physical Therapy help people overcome neck & shoulder pain every single day.
 We help them get back to their active lives, so they can enjoy time with friends and family and not worry about if they’re going to need to take pills forever, or eventually need surgery.

 If you’ve been suffering with neck & shoulder pain for longer than a week, it’s already been too long.
 The waiting game has already proven ineffective.
 You may have already tried getting relief from massage, physical therapy, chiropractic, or even injections.
 These are things that many of our patients have tried before coming to see us.
 Sometimes they work, other times they don’t.
 But at the end of the day these are band-aid solutions.